 - If your daily activities become too difficult, ask your doctor for a referral to an occupational therapist or a physical therapist.
 They can help teach you new ways of doing things so that you can stay as active as possible.

 - Take extra care when driving (you may have trouble feeling the gas and brake pedals).
 Ask friends and family to drive you places.

 - Take pain medications regularly; don’t wait for your pain to become severe (take steps to avoid constipation, a common side effect of pain medications).

 - Change your activity level.
 See if you feel better if you rest more or move around more-either may help.

 - Distract yourself with music, funny videos or computer games.

 - Use relaxation techniques, such as yoga or meditation, or guided imagery exercises.
-Ask your doctor or nurse where you can learn more about these.
+Ask your doctor or nurse where you can learn more about relaxation techniques.

 - Protect your skin from sun exposure by wearing sunscreen of at least 15 SPF.

 - Ask your doctor or nurse what kind of lotion you can use to moisturize and soothe your skin.

 - Don’t use any lotion, soap, deodorant, sunblock, cologne, cosmetics or powder on your skin within 2 hours of treatment because they may cause irritation.